NFL transaction roundup: Suh, Mathieu hit the market as others sign

 --The Ravens agreed to terms with free agent WRs Ryan Grant (four years, reportedly worth $29 million) and John Brown (one year, reportedly worth $5 million).

+--The Jets re-signed QB Josh McCown to a one-year deal worth a reported $10 million.

---The Bears have re-signed CB Prince Amukamara (three years, reportedly worth $27 million) and LB Sam Acho (two years, reportedly worth $7.5 million).
-Chicago also released QB Mike Glennon, WR Marcus Wheaton and CB Marcus Cooper
+--The Bears have signed free agent QB Chase Daniel (two-year deal, reportedly worth $10 million), WRs Taylor Gabriel (four years) and Allen Robinson (three years, reportedly worth $42 million), tight end Trey Burton (four years, reportedly worth $32 million) and kicker Cody Parkey (four years, reportedly worth $15 million) and re-signed CB Prince Amukamara (three years, reportedly worth $27 million) and LB Sam Acho (two years, reportedly worth $7.5 million).
+Chicago also released QB Mike Glennon, WR Marcus Wheaton and CB Marcus Cooper.

 --The Steelers have released CB William Gay, S Mike Mitchell and S Robert Golden.